dart-lang/language/working/2364 - primary constructors/feature-specification.md

 have those modifiers).
 This omission is not seen as a problem in this
 proposal: They can be declared using the same syntax as today, and initialization, if any, can be done in a constructor body.

-An `external` instance variable amounts to an `external` getter and an `external` setter.
-Such a "variable" cannot be initialized by an initializing formal anyway, but it may need to be "initialized" in the sense that the intended program behavior requires that external setter to be invoked, and this can be done in the constructor body.

 ```dart
 // Current syntax.